 Answer:

-Question 2.
-Which country’s struggle against apartheid is discussed in the context of constitutional design?
+Question 5: Which country’s struggle against apartheid is highlighted in the chapter?

 a) India